stoneliuCS/hangouts/README.md

 _"What should we do?"_

-Build customized, detailed plans instantly with AI!
+Build customized, detailed plans instantly with hangouts.ai!